Enigma20Geek/Unity-GameBuilder/README.md

 ## Skeleton Zombie:
 <img src = "ScreenShots/Skeleton.jpg" height=500>
 This is the enemy in the game.
 It will die if main character jumped on its head.
-It will kill main chracter on contact.<br/>
+It will kill main chracter on contact with any other part of the body.<br/>
 <strong>The best thing about this is it will roam on the platform it has been placed on covering it completely.
 It is controlled by a basic AI Script.
 You don't need to provide any other information about the length of the plank or anything like that.
 Just place it on top of a hanging platform and it will start patroling it.</strong><br/>
 There are different sound effects and 2 different animations for this character Walk, Die.

 ## Coins:
 <img src = "ScreenShots/Coins.jpg" height=500>
-These are coins which our main chracter can collect while avoiding or killing zombies.
+These are coins which our main character can collect while avoiding or killing zombies.
 To collect, character just needs to touch a coin and it will fly towards the top right corner of the screen increasing the score by 1.
 There is a nice collect sound effect and spinning animation for the coins.

 ## Parallax Background:
 As you might have noticed, background has some mountain sprites.
 It has a parallax effect which will be apparent when you play the game.